 To configure adjacent slots, use the internal DIP switches to connect the Current Share bus.
-Using internal DIP switches permits only adjacent power supplies be connected in parallel.(i.e., PS1/PS2, PS2/PS3 and PS1/PS2/PS3).
-PS1 and PS3 cannot be configured in parallel using internal DIP switches without including PS2 as well.
+Using internal DIP switches permits only adjacent power supplies be connected in parallel.(e.g., PS1 and PS2, PS5 and PS6, PS1, PS2, and PS3, etc., PS1 and PS3 cannot be configured in parallel using internal DIP switches).
 Contact Kepco Applications Engineering for non-standard configurations using internal DIP switches.

-To connect the current share lines locate DIP switches C4 and F8 (see Figure 2-1) and set position 3, 4, 5 to ON (closed).
-For example to connect PS1, PS2 and PS3 in parallel, set DIP switches F8 and C4, position 3, 4, 5, to ON (closed) (see Figure 2-5); set DIP switch B3, positions 1 through 5 to OFF (open) (positions 1-2 of B3 must be OFF for parallel configurations and positions 3-5 are not connected.
+To connect the current share lines locate DIP switches between the parallel-connected supplies (see Figure 2-1) and set position 5 to ON (closed).
+Isolate the parallel group by locating the DIP switches at both ends of the group and set positions 3 through 5 to OFF (open); refer to PAR.
+2.4.2.3 for instructions on setting positions 3 and 4 for parallel connections.
+For example to connect PS4, PS5 and PS6 in parallel, set DIP switches F8 and E7, position 5, to ON (closed) (see Figure 2-5); set DIP switch D5, positions 1 through 5 to OFF (open) (positions 1-2 of D5 must be OFF for parallel configurations and positions 3-5 isolate the parallel group).